Welcome to the online course on Sustainability Education

 If you choose the wrong statement, it will appear in red.
 But you get a second guess.

-Collection tool EduMaps for reflection and transfer
+Collection tool EduMaps

 This learning material has been developed in the Teacher Education for a Future in Flux (teff) academy.
 The teff academy is a dynamic consortium of ten leading European universities, partner universities and state and other educational institutions committed to improving teacher education.